BEAMACE - INDUSTRIAL HANDHELD MEASURING DEVICE

 The development of the product was started with a small team.
 Later on I became the sole developer and architect on the development of the product.
 Both the software and the electronics were designed and developed by first the whole team and then by me from scratch.

-Using hardware timer in encoder mode to interface with a rotary encoder in an efficien way (wrote a CMSIS driver for this)
+Using hardware timer in encoder mode to interface with a rotary encoder in an efficient way

 A lot of debugging was done and the methods varied.
 Here's a list of some of the debugging methods used:

 GDB debugging with OpenOCD on the target